dart-lang/site-www/src/language/class-modifiers.md

 [from within its own library](#abstract), and from outside of the library where it's defined.

-Modifiers prepend a class or mixin declaration.
+Modifier keywords come before a class or mixin declaration.
 For example, writing `abstract class` defines an abstract class.
 The full set of modifiers that can appear before a class declaration include: